 GLP-1 agonists: Diabetes drugs and weight loss

-- Exenatide extended release (Bydureon), taken weekly
+- Exenatide extended release (Bydureon bcise) (weekly)

-But the most prominent effect of these drugs is that they delay the movement of food from the stomach into the small intestine.
-As a result, you may feel "full" faster and longer, so you eat less.
+Lower blood sugar levels are helpful for controlling type 2 diabetes.
+But it's not clear how the GLP-1 drugs lead to weight loss.
+Doctors do know that GLP-1s appear to help curb hunger.
+These drugs also slow the movement of food from the stomach into the small intestine.
+As a result, you may feel full faster and longer, so you eat less.

-The downside to these drugs is that they have to be taken by injection, and they also have a risk of side effects, some serious.
-The more common side effects may improve after you've taken the medication for a while.
-Some of the more common side effects include:
+The downside to GLP-1 drugs is that all but one has to be taken by a shot.
+And, like any drug, there is a risk of side effects, some serious.
+More common side effects often improve as you continue to take the drug for a while.